liveha/NMBU-BIO326/metaG_assembly.md

 ## Assembly

 And now, time to start your assembly using CANU (again)!
-Luckily for us, canu is already available as a module in Orion (but this is often not the case).
+Luckily for us, canu is already available as a module in Orion.
+But this is often not the reality, and you usually have to make your own slurm files.

 When you search for a software, you will often find documentation like this: https://canu.readthedocs.io/en/latest/quick-start.html